 Johnny Glover

-Alongside his grounding in yoga, Johnny has been a long time practitioner of Tibetan Buddhism.
-He took refuge with Chöje Akong Tulku Rinpoche in May 2003, and on the advice of Chöje Lama Yeshe Losal Rinpoche he attended Mingyur Rinpoche’s Mahamudra course at Kagyu Samye Ling from 2007–2008.
+Alongside yoga, Johnny has been a long-time practitioner of Tibetan Buddhism.
+He took refuge with Chöje Akong Tulku Rinpoche in 2003 and, on the advice of Chöje Lama Yeshe Losal Rinpoche, attended Mingyur Rinpoche’s Mahamudra course at Kagyu Samye Ling from 2007–2008.
+In 2009, he completed the Foundation Training in Mindfulness with Rob Nairn, and more recently completed Mingyur Rinpoche’s Meditation Teacher Program with Tergar International.

 "Johnny Glover completed our two year Teacher Training Course at Mandala Yoga Ashram from 2005 - 2007.
 He is trained in both the Yogic and Buddhist traditions and the courses he proposes to give promise to be an excellent opportunity for those who participate and who want to go deeper into Yoga."